-Think about what’s most important to you about the wedding?
-Is it the service or ceremony? having all your friends & family in one place celebrating you? somewhere you can bring your fur children to, a beautiful designer dress, fresh flowers everywhere, or is it planning a totally freaking awesome party to end all parties I ask, ‘cause this leads you onto the next stage…
+Think about your Wedding & what’s most important to you.
+Is it the service or ceremony? having all your friends & family in one place celebrating somewhere you can bring your fur babies to.
+Or is it, a beautiful designer dress, fresh flowers everywhere or a beautifully styled & decorated space?
+I ask, ‘cause this leads you onto the next stage…

 Think realistically about what you have & want to spend?
 This is crucial, so be honest with yourselves.
 You’ll be amazed what you can get if your prepared to do some of the bits yourself.
 The main chuck of your money will go on your Reception, not just the venue, but food & drink, so we have a top tip for you.
 Before you look at venues, write a quick guest list.
 By doing this, you’ll have a rough idea of numbers, which helps, ‘cause you can work out straight away roughly what it’s gonna cost you.
 Take some time to think about it & ask questions of what’s included, linen, glassware, cutlery, tables chairs etc. Does it include vat, this is often missed & a pain when the final bill comes through.
 Staff, is there a corkage charge & any other hidden costs.

-Next up, think about how you are gonna split the rest of the budget.
-People will always tell you different things, but as it’s up to you, maybe next write down a list of what you see to be the most important aspects of the day & put them in order, i.e. band, photography, dress & suits, photo booth, mini golf, decor.
+Now don’t panic, ‘cause you’ve just spent a lot of money in your head.
+You just need to think about how you’ll split the rest of the budget.
+People will always tell you different things, but as it’s up to you, next write down a list, of what you see to be the most important aspects of the day & put them in order, i.e. band, photography, dress & suits, photo booth, mini golf, decor.
 Then research individually & get an idea of costs.
 Always do this before you book anything, there is nothing wrong with a budget spreadsheet, in fact, it’s what some people dreams are made of, I bloody love a good spreadsheet, even have a mug proclaiming my love!

 The where & the when